 Once the technique has been practiced and grasped, your own idiosyncrasies will emerge.
 If the work is a derivative of someone else's creative work, yet has changed or evolved over time and is totallly unrecognizable, you then hold the copyright and have the legal right to determine who uses it and how.

 Bottom line - Follow along with tutorials as practice.
 Learn the techniques and perfect them, but give credit where it is due.
 Practice, practice, then practice some more.
 Throw in your own unique twists.
 Share your new ideas and discoveries.
 Make the art your own.
-Using, sharing or teaching the same technique learned in a class or tutorial by another person is okay, as long as you change the subject matter, vary the approach and use your own design, examples or projects.
+Using, sharing or teaching the same TECHNIQUE learned in a class or tutorial by another person is okay, as long as you change the subject matter, vary the approach and use your own design, examples or projects.
 Simply reproducing, re-painting or re-teaching someone else's work is not acceptable.

 ABOUT USING PHOTOGRAPHS ...
 If you are using someone else's photo for reference, make sure it is specified that it is "copyright free, in the public domain with complete use granted".
 Even if it is on a site like Pixabay, it is kind and good spirituality to give credit and link back to the exact place you got the image.
-If you copy that image, with very little change in design, focus, composition, colors, feel, etc., or without using multiple reference materials, thus producing a near photographic rendering, you cannot claim copyright.
+If you copy that image, with very little change in design, focus, composition, colors, feel, etc., or without using multiple reference materials; thus producing a near identical photographic rendering, you cannot claim copyright.
 If an image is purchased, the copyright cannot transfer to anyone but the original purchaser.
 When reposting online, only share photos with clear identification on the image and/or a link to the photographer's page, website or portfolio where the image was originally found.
 When you copy and do a painting or drawing from one reference photo only, or even just get your main inspiration from a really awesome fine art photo, you are literally dipping your brush into someone else's soul.
 You are seeing life through their eyes and perspective, tapping into their skill and unique point of view.
 So be grateful for their gift and honor it as you would want someone else to honor your own.
 This is why I prefer to use (at least) several reference photos, along with sketches, my previous paintings and imagination for any one piece.
 With time, practice and patience, anyone can do the same.

 Recap: It's good to study another artist's work to learn techniques, but copying their work and presenting it as your own is a copyright violation.
 See links to more of my free videos here.

 Zoom In and Check Out This Handy Info.
 Graphic